BDX-town/Mangane/docs/architecture/PHASE_23A_CUSTOM_FEEDS.md

 Partial source failure returns successful and cached results with a recoverable status.
 It does not replace the whole feed with a fatal error.

+## Entity-aware hashtags, topics, and feed rules

+Custom Feeds preserve literal hashtag and keyword rules while optionally referencing Phase 8B canonical entities.
+Definitions may use exact entities, selected first-degree related entities, and versioned include, exclude, boost, or require modes.
+They store stable CanonicalEntityId references rather than Wikidata Q IDs, DBpedia URIs, labels, or model-generated names as primary identity.

+A rule such as Apple Inc. may match high-confidence entity mentions, context-resolved hashtags, linked resources, official accounts, products, or events only when the feed revision explicitly permits those relationship predicates.
+Traversal is never implicit or unbounded: depth is initially zero or one, predicates are explicit, confidence thresholds and candidate budgets are versioned, and fan-out is capped.

+Creator controls distinguish literal matching, exact entity matching, selected related entities, ambiguity policy, and behavior when providers, local indexes, or semantic models are unavailable.
+Degraded behavior returns to literal hashtag, keyword, account, and lexical rules.
+Entity failure never empties an otherwise valid feed, bypasses subscriber policy, or changes the follow graph.

+Private feed definitions, examples, exclusions, negative feedback, and subscriber context are never sent to Wikidata, DBpedia, or another public resolver.
+Entity-aware decisions retain evidence and policy versions so creator preview and “Why included” explanations reflect the actual rule.

 ## Semantic and privacy contract

 Semantic processing is local-first, versioned, bounded, and optional.